HwWobbe/Wip-Main/README.md

 <hr>

 - TtT:
-  - 06-18: project management challenges are increasiungly important
+  - 06-18: project management challenges are increasingly important
+    - co-ordinating the interactions of the proposed miniTeams is essential
   - 06-17: now have Tw/Azure working
     - dnDrop and Bag designs are increasingly important.
     - work on a paragraph Fork